Scientific Name

 How to Grow and Care

 As they are originally from a forested habitat, they do best in dappled shade.
-Intense sun in early spring can burn the tender new growth.
+The intense sun in early spring can burn the tender new growth.
 They will not do too well in full shade as they won't produce as many flowers, and the color of the new growth won't be as intense.
 They need well-drained but moisture-retentive humus-rich acid soil.
-If you have alkaline soil, you will have to grow it in a pot; you can add ericaceous compost and feed and mulch with pine needles, but it will only be temporary, and an alkaline soil will always be an alkaline soil.
+If you have alkaline soil, you will have to grow it in a pot; you can add ericaceous compost and feed and mulch with pine needles, but it will only be temporary, and alkaline soil will always be alkaline soil.

-Plant them to the same depth as they are in the pot and water well.
+Plant them to the same depth as in the pot and water well.
 Keep an eye on the watering in the first season, mainly if there is a long dry spell.
-See more at How to Grow and Care for a Lily of the Valley Bush.

 Origin